Medium modifications to jet angularities using SCET with Glauber gluons: Jet Angularity Distributions in vacuum

-With all the necessary pieces from \eqns{eq:Jsol}{eq:Ssol}{eq:match}, we use the factorization theorem of \eq{eq:fact} to obtain the perturbative cross-section for angularities in the vacuum.
-However, the perturbative angularity spectrum in the small-$\tau_a$ is also sensitive to the hadronization effects.
-This dependence is stronger for smaller angularity exponents as the distribution gets narrower.
-As a result, the peak of the distribution shifts into the non-perturbative region.
-We incorporate these effects by implementing a shape function.
+With all the necessary pieces from \eqns{eq:Jsol}{eq:Ssol}{eq:match}, we obtain the perturbative cross-section for angularities in the vacuum.
+The perturbative angularity spectrum in the small-$\tau_a$ is also sensitive to hadronization effects.
+We incorporate this by implementing a shape function.